ivandustin/seeds/README.md

 ###### John 8:31-32

-If you abide in my word, you are truly my disciples.
+If you stay in my word, you are truly my disciples.

 And you will know the truth.